l0r3m1psum/hydrognss_orchestrator/README.md

 ## Usage

-Assuming you have installed the Python interpreter correctly it is sufficient to run the `py orchestrator.py` command to lauch the orchestrator (of this command have to be launched from the directory in wich `orchestrator.py` is contained).
+Assuming you have installed the Python interpreter correctly it is sufficient to run the `py orchestrator.py` command to launch the orchestrator (of this command have to be launched from the directory in which `orchestrator.py` is contained).

 Upon the first execution the orchestrator is going to emit two errors because it